Kimberly Elise biography

 In 2014, she teamed up with Whoopi Goldberg and Ving Rhames for the TV movie A Day Late and a Dollar Short.
 The following year, she acted in Rick Famuyiwa's Dope and starred in Back to School Mom with Denzel and Loretta Devine.
 The latter film is about a 41-year-old woman who returns to college to earn her degree, and in the process becomes friends with a male student whom she later learns is the son she gave up 20 years earlier.

-In 2017, she's expected to play a detective in Eli Roth's crime drama Death Wish with Bruce Willis, Elisabeth Shue and Vincent D'Onofrio.
+In 2018, she played Detective Jackson in Eli Roth's crime drama Death Wish with Bruce Willis, Elisabeth Shue and Vincent D'Onofrio.

 Kimberly, who has two daughters from her former marriage to Maurice Oldham, is a vegan and has her own website devoted to natural living.
 Launched in 2014, KimberlyElise.com is "intended to inspire readers to live conscience lives" and features content related to "natural beauty, wellness and healthy living."